DejaVu fonts: Styles

 Original styles are marked in bold.

 DejaVu Sans Mono

 The DejaVu Sans Mono typeface in particular is suitable for technical contexts, since it clearly distinguishes "l" (lowercase L) from "1" (one) and from "I" (uppercase i); also it clearly distinguishes "0" (zero, null) from "O" (uppercase o).

 One derivative of the DejaVu Sans Mono typeface, the Menlo typeface, is provided by Apple with the Mac OS X 10.6 operating system.
 Another is the Hack typeface, which seeks to further-optimize DejaVu Sans Mono for programming, and which is as of 2023 the default monospace font for KDE on openSUSE.

+Stylistic alternates

+Variants of the letters Đ đ, Ǥ ǥ, Ŋ, Ʒ available in DejaVu Serif.

+'Case sensitive' character variants of the Spanish question marks.

+'Case sensitive' character variants of the Spanish exclamation marks.

+DejaVu fonts support a limited number of character and stylistic variants.
+DejaVu Serif supports small capitals of Latin and Greek, case-sensitive forms of the Spanish punctuation marks ¿, ¡ (and ⸘), single- and double-loop 'g', and glyph variants of the letters Đ đ, Ǥ ǥ, Ŋ and Ʒ.